Why EU Timezone Overlap Matters for Software Development (Research-Backed)

 Sprint Planning and Standups

 Agile ceremonies require everyone present.
 With large timezone gaps, someone is always joining at midnight or missing entirely.
-CET alignment means normal business hours for everyone.
+CET alignment means normal business hours for everyone in Europe.

 Code Reviews